NFL Rumors: Jets, Vikings, Broncos, And Cardinals Are Finalist For Kirk Cousins Per Adam Schefter

-With the 2018 NFL Draft vastly approaching, the teams in the hunt for a quarterback are making themselves known.
+With the 2018 NFL Draft vastly approaching, the teams on the hunt for a quarterback are making themselves known.
 While some will go the route of a rookie signal caller, the league is buzzing about Kirk Cousins.
 Ever since the season ended, the NFL rumor mill has speculated where Cousins would land.
 Would it be with the Browns, Jets, Vikings or someone else?
 According to Adam Schefter of ESPN, the final four teams have been revealed.

 Schefter, per league sources, have said that the Minnesota Vikings, New York Jets, Denver Broncos, and Arizona Cardinals are on the short list of teams in which Kirk Cousins will sign with for the 2018 season and beyond.